Maryland's 2nd congressional district: Historical boundaries

 In 1952, Maryland redrew its congressional districts because it had gained another seat in Congress.
 The 2nd district lost all of its area within the city of Baltimore, so it now consisted of Baltimore, Carroll and Harford Counties.

 In 1966, Maryland redrew its congressional districts to follow the rule of "One man, one vote".
 This was especially necessary since the state had been electing one of its congressmen at large in the previous two elections.
 A portion of Baltimore County along Baltimore's north-east border was removed from the 2nd district.
 The Arbutus section of Baltimore county was also removed from the district along with a slightly further north portion of the county reaching to about Garrison.
 Most of Carroll County was moved to the Maryland panhandle based 6th district.

 In 1972, Harford County was moved to the First District.
 The remaining portion of Carroll County was moved to the 6th district.
 However the Garrison area of Baltimore County, all of Baltimore county east of Baltimore and even a very small part of Baltimore itself were moved back into the second district.

 In 1982, some of the areas that had been in the 2nd district just north and west of Baltimore were moved into Maryland's 3rd congressional district.
 At the same time, a part of Harford County was moved back into the 2nd congressional district.

 In 2012, the district was found to be the eleventh least compact congressional district in the United States.

-Recent election results in statewide races
+Recent election results from statewide races

+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: